unartig/sepsis_osc/typst/chapters/method.typ

 The surrogate label $overline(I)_t in [0, 1]$ increases linearly in the (48 h) hours preceding the infection onset, it reaches maximum at onset, and it decays exponentially afterwards (24 h).
 This is mimicking temporal uncertainty of establishment and resolution, for example due to delayed documentation and treatment effects such as antibiotic half-life.

-Thus the overall prediction requires two separate risk estimators:
+Thus, the overall prediction requires two separate risk estimators:
 $
   tilde(A)_t approx Pr(A_t|bold(mu)_(0:t)) " and " tilde(I)_t approx overline(I)_t
 $